msizazimuunathi-alt/MadLibsGame/README.md

 # MadLibsGame
-This is my first project on user input
+# This is my first java project that focuses on user input.